Send the link below via email or IMCopy

 Your ideas are valuable, and you owe it to yourself to communicate them to others in the most effective way possible!

 If you feel that essay-writing is a personal challenge, don't worry.
-We'll work on this throughout our course and explore many variations on this basic theme (i.e. we'll explore analysis, argumentative, and
+We'll work on this throughout our course and explore many variations on this basic theme (i.e. we'll explore analysis, argument, and more!)

 Aspects of a Strong Thesis